Princess Stéphanie of Belgium: Rudolf's disease and its consequences

 In Prague and Vienna, the couple received many visitors and gave many dinners.
-Stéphanie had a high idea of her rank and strove to fully assume the role conferred on her by her title, as the Empress had fled Vienna to travel frequently through Europe.
+Stéphanie had a high idea of her rank and strove to fully assume the role conferred on her by her title, because the Empress had fled Vienna to travel frequently through Europe.
 For his part, Rudolf, who disapproved of his father's policies, developed friendships among opponents of the monarchy and anonymously published his political opinions in the Neues Wiener Tagblatt, edited by his friend Moritz Szeps.
 At the beginning of 1886, the Crown Prince fell seriously ill.
 Several diagnoses included cystitis and stomach disease.
-These were only intended to hide the true nature of the disease who affected him – he had actually contracted a venereal disease, (possibly gonorrhea), during his extramarital affairs.
+These were only intended to hide the true nature of the disease which affected him – he had actually contracted a venereal disease (possibly gonorrhea), during his extramarital affairs.
 Doctors, fearing syphilis, used the approaches then used to treat the latter, namely opium, cognac, morphine, as well as mercury which, taken at too high a dose, can lead to psychological consequences.

 In order to take care of himself, Rudolf left to stay on the island of Lokrum, where he took Stéphanie.
 No one had informed the Crown Princess of the nature of the illness from which her husband was suffering.
 When she felt the first effects herself, doctors mentioned peritonitis.
 The consequences of this lie were dramatic: when the couple tried to conceive another child, Stéphanie, who was not yet 22 years old, found it that she was sterile.
 From that moment, feeling betrayed by her own husband, Stéphanie harbored resentment and bitterness towards Rudolf.
-She refused to resume her conjugal life with a husband who did not return until dawn, and disillusioned and undermined by a feeling of failure, had sank into debauchery.
+She refused to resume her conjugal life with a husband who did not return until dawn, and disillusioned and undermined by a feeling of failure, had sunk into debauchery.
 Despite Rudolf's attempts to reconcile with his wife, their quarrel seemed deep.
 During a visit to the Kingdom of Galicia and Lodomeria in 1887, Stéphanie fell in love with the Polish Count Artur Władysław Potocki.
 During the next eighteen months, she did not try to hide her affections for the Count from her husband, who continued his own liaisons.

 From the spring of 1887, painful scenes were repeated between the spouses.
 Rudolf began to lose control of himself: suffering from deep fits of melancholy and mania he spoke in front of whoever wanted to hear him the presentiment of his imminent death.
 During the summer of 1888, Stéphanie noticed a disturbing change in the general condition of the Crown Prince: his increasingly angry character led him to continued public outbursts of extreme violence.